-How were the mountains born?
-In particular, how were the Dolomites born?
-Is the geological narrative the only way to explain the origins of these mountains?
-An Ecocritical approach to these questions does not only contemplate the most current scientific answers but also a reconsideration of the legends and myths that over time have accompanied the narrative habitation of the mountainous territory and the invention of the places within it.
+What are the origins of mountains?
+In particular, how were the Dolomites formed?
+Is the geological narrative the only way to explain the orogenesis of these mountains?
+A comprehensive, truly ecocritical approach to these questions does contemplate the most current scientific answers and a reconsideration of the legends and myths that over time have accompanied the narrative habitation of the mountainous territory and the invention of the places within it.

-As Richard Buxton –who studied the human etiology of landscape– writes, “it is too simple to say that a geological narrative in terms of plate tectonics and vulcanology is just ‘true’, and that the tale of a doting giant and his capricious daughter is just ‘false’” (194).
-In other words, we have to admit that in our time there are different ways of perceiving our relationship with the landscape’s past and its present.
-The best way to get out of the sterile critique of mythological and legendary representations on the one hand and the idea of a trivial scientific determinism of the geographical space on the other is to begin to think that space is not an objective reality but a metaphor.
-In this sense, humans not only geographers may be explorers, not because they discover new lands but because they uncover changes, territorial innovations, and new meaning in the metaphorical landscape of the earth (De Matteis, 139, 149).
+The best way to get out of the sterile critique of mythological and legendary representations and the idea of a trivial scientific determinism of the geographical space is to think that space is not an objective reality but a metaphor.
+In this sense, humans, not only geographers, may be explorers, not because they discover new lands but because they uncover changes, territorial innovations, and new meaning in the metaphorical landscape of the earth (De Matteis, 139, 149).